-Almost seven years ago, we learned that in the past, Charles Sweet had sexually abused a member of his family.
+Almost seven years ago, we learned that in the past, Charles Sweet had sexually abused a member of his family when they were a child fifteen years ago.
 When we became aware of the abuse, we reported the abuse to the police and they began an investigation.
 We cooperated completely with their investigation and followed their counsel concerning how to notify the congregation.
 It has always been our desire to be transparent with the congregation while also protecting the privacy of the victim.
 So, at our members’ meeting on September 9th, 2012, we notified the congregation that due to grievous sin we were not only removing Charles Sweet from membership, but that he would no longer be allowed to attend Hays Hills.
 Investigators continued their investigation, but no charge or arrest was made.

-We have now learned that investigators in Hays County have reopened the investigation as other victims have come forward.
-We believe sometime soon Charles Sweet will be arrested and charged with sexually abusing six girls, who are now young women.
-We are not aware of any instances of sexual abuse that occurred here at our church campus.
+We learned earlier this year that investigators in Travis County reopened the investigation as another victim had come forward.
+We are not aware of any instances of sexual abuse that occurred at our church campus.

 As members of the body of Christ, we want to demonstrate Christ’s care and compassion to these women.
 We want to take this opportunity to ask for prayer for the victims and their families.
 We are heartbroken by the pain of this circumstance and desire justice and healing for all.